tomsoderlund/react-zeroconfig-payments/README.md

 Extra props needed:

-- returnUrl: redirected after Klarna checkout screen
+- returnUrl: where to redirect after completing the Klarna checkout screen (a simple test page is set up on http://localhost:6007/api/klarna/return_url)

 ### StripeCardForm